Peddi: Filming

-Principal photography commenced in Mysuru on November 22, 2024.
-The director posted his picture with the film’s script in front of the Chamundeshwari Temple.
-Aalim Hakim was roped in to design the look for Charan.
-Kapoor stayed in Hyderabad through December 2024 to prepare for her character in the film.
-A few scenes were filmed at the Bhoot Bungalow in Hyderabad for 10 days.
-An action sequence was filmed near Moula Ali through five days in April 2025.
-In May 2025, production designer Avinash Kolla and his team have built village resembling Vizianagram in the outskirts of Hyderabad, where stunt and dramatic sequences were filmed.
-The team has recreated the 1980s coastal town with detailed sets and period-specific props.
-30% of the filming was completed.
-By October 2025, the crew filmed a romantic number in Sri Lanka.
-A dance number choreographed by Jani Master was filmed.
-The next schedule began at Kanyakumari where scenes featuring Charan and Shiva were shot.
-60% of the filming was completed, with the first half edited.
+Principal photography commenced in Mysuru on 22 November 2024.
+The director posted his picture with the film's script in front of the Chamundeshwari Temple.
+Aalim Hakim was brought in to design multiple looks for Charan.
+Kapoor prepared for her character in Hyderabad through December 2024.
+Filming occurred at the Bhoot Bungalow in Hyderabad for ten days, and an intense action sequence was filmed near Moula Ali across five days in April 2025.

+In May 2025, production designer Avinash Kolla and his team constructed a massive set replicating a 1980s coastal town in the outskirts of Hyderabad.
+By October 2025, around 60% of filming was done, including a romantic song shot in Sri Lanka.
+Additionally, a track titled "Chikiri" choreographed by Jani Master was filmed in Savalya Ghat near Pune.
+In December 2025, a crucial fight sequence choreographed by Sham Kaushal was executed at a steel factory in Hyderabad.
+Following a minor injury sustained by Charan during an action scene in March 2026, principal photography formally concluded at the end of April 2026.

 Music

-The soundtrack album and background score is composed by A. R. Rahman.
-He finished composing three tracks for the film by March 2024.
-The music rights were acquired by T-Series for ₹35 crore.
+The soundtrack and original score were composed by A. R. Rahman, who finished three tracks by March 2024.
+Global music distribution rights were acquired by T-Series for ₹35 crore.